UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 This category is defined by the presence of multiple :code:`titleInfo` elements and one having a attribute of :code:`supplied="yes"`.
 Multiple :code:`titleInfo/title' values are typically present for materials where a title can be transcribed, but an additional value is desired for display purposes.
-This is particularly prevalent for serial publications.
+This is particularly prevalent for serial publications, in which titles often change over time.

 Justification
 ^^^^^^^^^^^^^

 For consistency within collections, the best title to display for users is the supplied title.
-In current practice, collections with supplied titles require that the fgsLabel be updated following ingest so that the value within :code:`titleInfo[@supplied="yes"]/title`.
+In current practice, collections with supplied titles require that the fgsLabel be updated following ingest so that the value within :code:`titleInfo[@supplied="yes"]/title` shows while browsing.
+It was decided to map these supplied titles to `dcterms:title` rather than `dcterms:alternative` so that additional actions like fgsLabel updates are not necessary and to make description practices more easily align with display practices.

 XPath
 ^^^^^